TenebrisNoctua/ServerAuthority/docs/index.md

 Every `AuroraScript` comes with a global data type called `Behavior`, which can be accessed everywhere from the script.
 This Behavior allows you to connect to certain methods and events that allow you to (presumably) configure how the prediction on a certain `Instance` works.

+!!! info
+    The term "Behavior" represents `AuroraScript`s. `AuroraScript`s do not have Behaviors, they are the Behaviors themselves.
+In certain places, for example the "Behavior" section in the Properties window, this is more apparent.

 !!! warning
-    Every `AuroraScript`'s Behavior must be bound to an `Instance` for their Behavior to work.
+    Every Behavior must be bound to an `Instance` for them to work.

 There are certain methods you have to define in the Behavior for it to start working.
 They are listed below.